googlefonts/googlefonts.github.io/gf-guide/qa.md

 <a href="./index"><button class="button button-i">&larr; GF Guide Index</button></a>

-# Quality Assurance Tools
+# Quality Assurance
 {:.no_toc}

 <div class="callout">

-🐯 This chapter aims to guide designers to have a more automated approach of their binaries quality assurance.
+🐯 Quality Assurance is an essential factor in Google Fonts.
+On the one hand, we expect the submitted fonts to follow the best standards and conventions of type design.
+On the other hand, committed to the understanding of fonts as software, we need to ensure that they fulfill the technical requirements of the major OS, applications, and browsers.
 <br><br>
+This chapter aims to guide designers to have a more automated approach of their binaries quality assurance.
 We recommend you install all the tools in a virtual environment, to avoid conflict between packages.
 Further information is detailed in the <a href="./tools">Tools and Dependencies section</a>.
 <br><br>
 For the rest of this chapter, it would be better if you have basic knowledge of:
 <ul>